The Risks of Executive Selfies and Corporate Reputation

 “Identity will be the most valuable commodity for citizens in the future, and it will exist primarily online.”

 Reputation is commonly defined as “the beliefs or opinions that are generally held about someone or something”.
 This definition is interesting in that it implies reputation is based on perception and not fact.
+If you’re a doctor looking to beginning building an online reputation, you could start by asking for a review templates to see how you can tailor the reviews you receive.
 Everyday we are inundated with news headlines of how a company or an individual has loss their reputation (here the assumption is that the lost reputation was a good one) and the negative impact that loss has had on the company and/or individual.
 How then do you protect reputation if reputation is someone else’s beliefs or opinions?
 We live in a society where everyone is considered worthy of having their own opinions although we do not need to all agree with it.
 So why are we so concerned that the opinions they have of our company, its products and/or services, or of us are positive?
 Perhaps because in the corporate world, according to a recent IBM study on representational risk, a “strong reputation generates stakeholder trust.”
 Add to this the knowledge that in today’s digital environment reputation is a fragile thing.
 As Warren Buffet states: “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”

 The first impression of an executive and therefore sometimes the company’s brand can be based on a photo.
 Most executives will have professionally taken company-approved photographs for their “official” online profiles.
 What about for their personal accounts?
 It is interesting to note the phenomenon of online “selfies” – portraits taken of oneself by oneself by turning the camera lens around to face you.
 A recent New York Times article, My Selfie, Myself, by Jenna Wortham examined why these images are more than just the work of vain individuals.
 Clive Thompson, a technology writer, is quoted in the article.
 “People are wrestling with how they appear to the rest of the world.
 Taking a photograph is a way of trying to understand how people see you, who you are, and what you look like.”
 But are these the images of the executive the company wants out there?